jpace121/deltabot/Background/BasicStructure.md

 Each arm is made up of a "lever" (my vocab) attached to the motor, and a "forearm" attached to the end effector.
 The arm and forearm are attached by a universal joint.
 The end effector is attached to the forearm by another universal joint.
-(As always, universal joints may be replaces by ball joints.)
+(As always, universal joints may be replaces by ball joints.
+Which for my idea is what I'm thinking of doing.)

 This basic design gives us three degrees of freedom (our Cartesian Directions).
 For rotation, need to add a way for either the end effector to rotate about the